Straight to the content

 Revaluation of authenticity and natural aging

-More and more value is placed on authenticity and natural beauty.
-The message of eternal youth is making way for acceptance of natural skin changes.
+More and more value is being placed on authenticity and natural beauty.
+The message of eternal youth is giving way to the acceptance of natural skin changes.

 Social media and body positivity: influence on self-image and beauty

-Social media influences how we perceive beauty and can reinforce insecurities about appearance.
-Platforms like Instagram and TikTok often portray unrealistic beauty ideals, which can contribute to negative body image.
+Social media influence how we perceive beauty and can reinforce insecurity about appearance.
+Platforms such as Instagram and TikTok often display an unrealistic beauty ideal, which can contribute to a negative self-image.
 However, the body positivity movement encourages a healthier and more realistic body image by embracing diversity and promoting self-acceptance.

 Critical reflection on cosmetic claims

-Celebrities such as Lauren Verster are increasingly criticising commercial pressure and unrealistic beauty claims, contributing to a more critical consumer culture.
+Celebrities such as Lauren Verster are increasingly criticizing commercial pressure and unrealistic beauty claims, contributing to a more critical consumer culture.

-Scientific research confirms that not every cosmetic treatment is useful without a clear skin indication.
-This stimulates a more balanced conversation about responsible skin care.
+Scientific research confirms that not every cosmetic treatment is beneficial without a clear skin indication.
+This encourages a more balanced discussion about responsible skincare.

 A balanced view on beauty

 From my background as a skin therapist, I understand this emotional dynamic well.
-At the same time, I advocate that we continue to look critically at what products can do for our skin.
-Scientifically substantiated skin care helps to set realistic expectations.
+At the same time, I advocate that we remain critical of what products can do for our skin.
+Scientifically substantiated skincare helps to set realistic expectations.
 Instead of blindly trusting marketing claims, it is important to gather knowledge and choose treatments and products that actually suit your skin type and personal needs.

-In short, the emotional aspect will always play a major role in our choices regarding cosmetics.
-This is not necessarily wrong, because emotional value is also value.
+In short, the emotional aspect will always continue to play a major role in our choices regarding cosmetics.
+This is not necessarily wrong, because emotional value is value too.
 However, it is wise to combine these emotions with a healthy dose of knowledge and realism.
-Only then will you choose products that not only feel good, but are also really good for you.
+Only then will you choose products that not only feel good, but are also truly good for you.

-As a skin therapist, I regularly see clients in my practice who experience problems after previous cosmetic treatments, performed elsewhere.
-Think of unwanted pigmentation, redness or scars as a result of incorrect use of cosmeceuticals or treatments that have done more harm than good.
+As a skin therapist, I regularly see clients in my practice who are experiencing problems following previous cosmetic treatments performed elsewhere.
+This includes unwanted pigmentation, redness, or scarring resulting from the incorrect use of cosmeceuticals or treatments that have done more harm than good.
 These clients come to me with a clear request for help.

-My knowledge, skills and experience form the basis of my specialization in restorative treatments.
-Obtaining this specialist knowledge has cost me a lot of time, research and investment.
-Through my expertise and strict adherence to medical guidelines in combination with the use of certified equipment, I can offer effective and safe treatments.
+My knowledge, skills, and experience form the basis of my specialization in restorative treatments.
+Acquiring this specialized knowledge has cost me a great deal of time, research, and investment.
+Through my expertise and strict adherence to medical guidelines, combined with the use of certified equipment, I can offer effective and safe treatments.

-The choice of suppliers and products is made carefully and well-considered, based on scientific evidence, extensive research and practical experience.
-I offer treatment methods and skin care that are proven to be effective.
-My personal approach and specialized approach ensure that I achieve excellent results in restoring skin problems such as pigmentation, redness and scars.
+The choice of suppliers and products has been made carefully and thoughtfully, based on scientific evidence, extensive research, and practical experience.
+I offer treatment methods and skincare that are proven effective.
+My personal approach and specialized methods ensure that I achieve excellent results in restoring skin problems such as pigmentation, redness, and scars.

-If you need professional advice or are looking for an effective treatment for your skin, I would like to invite you to Medicadermis.
-With an expert and personal approach, I would like to help you further towards a healthy skin.
+If you are in need of professional advice or are looking for an effective treatment for your skin, I would like to invite you to Medikadermis.
+With an expert and personal approach, I am happy to help you on your way to healthy skin.

 literature

 CBI.eu.
 (2024).
 What is the demand for natural ingredients for cosmetics on the European market?
 EU Market Share & Per Capita Spending.
-Accessed March 11, 2025.
+Accessed on 11 March 2025.

 Perloff, R. M. (2014).
 Social media effects on young women's body image concerns.
 Sex Roles, 71, 363-377.

-PMCJournal.
+PMC Journal.
 (2023).
 Social media influence on body image – Idealized images linked to appearance anxiety.
-Accessed March 11, 2025.
+Accessed on 11 March 2025.

 PsyPost.
 (2022).
 Study on self-esteem and makeup usage – Appearance orientation associated with higher spending.
-Accessed March 11, 2025.
+Accessed on 11 March 2025.

 Tiggemann, M., & Zaccardo, M. (2015).
 “Exercise to be fit, not skinny”: The effect of fitspiration imagery on women's body image.
 Body Image, 15, 61-67.